NOF03/nof03.github.io/index.md

 # Nuno Oliveira Fernandes
 {: .hero-title}

-## Full-Stack Software Engineer & Master's Student
+## Msc Student in Software Engineering
 {: .hero-subtitle}

 At 21 years old and completing my Master's in Software Engineering at FEUP, I possess strong interest in Solution Architecture and DevOps Engineering, and practical experience in full-stack development with **Next.js**, **Django**, **Spring Boot**, and **Laravel**. **IBM Certified** in Full Stack Development, Back-End Development, and DevOps Engineering.